Schlavioner/gamma_flow/paper_JOSS/paper.md

 Apart from the jupyter notebooks and python files described above, the project includes the following python files:
 - `globals.py`: global variables
 - `plotting.py`: all visualizations and plotting routines
-- `util.py`: and basic functions that are used by all notebooks
+- `util.py`: basic functions that are used by all notebooks

 # Acknowledgements